jun1750/OnChess/README.md

+### About OnChess
-The OnChess chess program is a multiplayer chess program that allows users to play new games, open previous games, save current games, and create custom games.
+The OnChess chess program is a single-screen multiplayer chess program that allows users to play new games, open previous games, save current games, and create custom games.

 There are two ways of moving a chess piece in the OnChess program: the Click-Click method, and the Click-and-Drag method.
 Click-Click – Click over a chess piece you wish to move and click again on one of the highlighted squares.